 Made in Europe from 100% Polypropylene, the Lock n Roll is supposedly a super strong and damage resistant case.
 But, it feels so lightweight that this is hard to believe – it’s almost like a toy suitcase.
 So, I put it to the test.
 Just in case the rigorous tests from American Tourister’s quality control team weren’t enough.
 I’ve put it through all the normal stuff a case might go through, and accidentally bashed it into a few walls, and it’s held up fine.
 It’s even survived me sitting on it – so I guess I have to concede that the lightweight material is indeed as strong as American Tourister say it is.
 Hence the five year warranty!

 How easy is the Lock n Roll suitcase to manoeuvre?
 I can’t believe I put up with a two wheeled suitcase for so long!
 The four spinner wheels on the Lock ‘n’ Roll make such a difference.
 It glides smoothly alongside me, and spins effortlessly on any surface.
 You could choreograph a dance with this thing!
-Plus, the rear wheels are slightly larger which allows for smoother rolling and means that you can easily return to the olden days of dragging you case behind you, if you so desire.
-One thing I don’t like is that the wheels make a bit of a racket when they’re moving over pavement, but indoors and on smooth surfaces they’re smooth and very quiet.
+Plus, the rear wheels are slightly larger which allows for smoother rolling and means that you can easily return to the olden days of dragging your case behind you if you so desire.
+One thing I don’t like is that the wheels make a bit of a racket when they’re moving over pavement, but indoors and on smooth surfaces, they’re smooth and very quiet.

 What is it like to pack?
 The clever design means that the full volume of the Lock n Roll suitcase can be used, with barely any space wasted on the handle arch.
-Both sides of the case have space for packing, and the top compartment – which is slightly shallower – has a fabric divider pad which zips all the way around, keeping this space completely separate from the other half.
+Both sides of the case have space for packing, and the top compartment – which is slightly shallower – has a fabric divider pad that zips all the way around, keeping this space completely separate from the other half.
 The bottom compartment has elastic cross ribbons to secure packed items, and the height can be adjusted, which means that these actually work, unlike the ones in most cases I’ve tried!

 Packing the Lock n Roll is really easy – but I recommend using packing cubes (read my review here) to keep everything together.
-I’ve used the bottom compartment for large items and clothing, pinning them down with the cross ribbons to stop everything rattling around inside the fairly big space.
-The zipped top compartment is perfect for loose smaller items, like my phone charger, make up bag, and plug adaptor.
+I’ve used the bottom compartment for large items and clothing, pinning them down with the cross-ribbons to stop everything rattling around inside the fairly big space.
+The zipped top compartment is perfect for loose smaller items, like my phone charger, makeup bag, and plug adaptor.

 Lock n Roll Suitcase Features

-Just a quick run through of the other features mentioned on the product description:
+Just a quick run-through of the other features mentioned on the product description: